dashkite/graphene-web-client/README.md

 ```

 ## Entries, Indices, and Metadata
-We can use either a collection object or collection reference to achieve our goals.
+For each scenario, we can use either a collection object or collection reference to achieve our goals.
 ```coffeescript
 # get the content for an entry